Which do you think is more nutritious, spinach or kale?

 You can certainly add your own twist to the salad, too.
 For summer, try fresh blueberries or sliced strawberries.
 In cooler months, add diced apples or dried cranberries.
 It’s lovely to serve as a first course, season after season.

 This makes enough to fill a medium-size salad bowl, but I can eat the whole thing myself.
 Simple, quick, and highly nutritious, it’s a pretty great way to sneak a big dose of fresh baby greens into your menu all year long.

 SPINACH AND KALE SALAD WITH PECANS, DRIED CHERRIES, AND DATE CITRUS DRESSING

 2 cups baby kale, chopped

 1 tablespoon date syrup (or maple syrup)

 sprinkle of black pepper and kosher salt

 Place greens in medium size bowl, and top with pecans and cherries.
-In a small container, mix together the orange juice, maple syrup, hot sauce, and salt and pepper.
+In a small container, mix together the orange juice, date (or maple) syrup, hot sauce, and salt and pepper.
 Drizzle over salad and serve immediately.

 Copyright © Vicki Brett-Gach | Ann Arbor Vegan Kitchen